ikostan/REST_API_AUTOMATION/README.md

 <details>
   <summary><b>Auto generate requirements.txt</b></summary>

-<br/>Any application typically has a set of dependencies that are required for that application to work.
+Any application typically has a set of dependencies that are required for that application to work.
 The requirements file is a way to specify and install specific set of package dependencies at once.<br/>
-Use pip’s freeze command to generate a requirements.txt file for your project:<br/>
+Use pip’s freeze command to generate a requirements.txt file for your project:
 ```python
 pip freeze > requirements.txt
 ```